louissharrock/Coin-SVGD/README.md

 * S. Chewi, T. Le Gouic, C. Lu, T. Maunu, P. Rigollet.
 SVGD as a kernelized Wasserstein gradient flow of the chi-squared divergence.
 NeurIPS, 2020. [[Paper](https://arxiv.org/abs/2006.02509)] | [[Code](https://github.com/twmaunu/LAWGD)].
 * A. Korba, P.-C. Aubin-Frankowski, S. Majewski, P. Ablin.
 ICML 2021. [[Paper](https://arxiv.org/abs/2105.09994)] | [[Code](https://github.com/pierreablin/ksddescent)].

+We did not contribute any of the datasets used in our experiments.
+Please get in touch if there are any conflicts of interest or other issues with hosting these datasets here.
+* The Covertype dataset used in ``bayes_lr.ipynb`` is from the [LIBSVM Data Repository](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).
+* The datasets used in ``bayes_nn.ipynb`` are from the [UCI Machine Learning Repositorry](https://archive.ics.uci.edu/ml/index.php).
+* The MovieLens dataset used in ``bayes_pmf.ipynb`` is from [GroupLens](https://grouplens.org/datasets/movielens/).